acode/FunctionScript/README.md

 }
 ```

-# FaaSlang Server and Gateway: Implementation
+# FunctionScript Server and Gateway: Implementation

-A fully-compliant FaaSlang gateway (that just uses local function resources)
+A fully-compliant FunctionScript gateway (that just uses local function resources)
 is available with this package, simply clone it and run `npm test` or look
 at the `/tests` folder for more information.

-The current FaaSlang specification is used in production by the FaaS
+The current FunctionScript specification is used in production by the FaaS
-provider [StdLib](https://stdlib.com), and is available for local use with the
+provider [Standard Library](https://stdlib.com), and is available for local use with the
-[StdLib CLI Package](https://github.com/stdlib/lib) which relies on this
+[Standard Library CLI Package](https://github.com/stdlib/lib) which relies on this
 repository as a dependency.

 # Acknowledgements

 The software contained within this repository has been developed and is
-copyrighted by the [StdLib](https://stdlib.com) Team at Polybit Inc. and is
+copyrighted by the [Standard Library](https://stdlib.com) Team at Polybit Inc. and is
 MIT licensed.
 The specification itself is not intended to be owned by a
 specific corporate entity, and has been developed in conjunction with other
 developers and organizations.